I have a Health Science BS from a Christian college. I have been a Christian since a teenager, studying the Bible every day.

 While Jesus was still on the cross after His death, John the disciple and a few of the women remained next to the cross.
 Jesus had been crucified on a cross.
-Such people doomed to such a fate were considered criminals and were given a dishonorable burial in the criminals graveyard.
+Such people doomed to such a fate were considered criminals and given a dishonorable burial in the criminals graveyard.
 John and the women did not want to leave Jesus to be roughly handled by the soldiers and given such a burial.
 So they remained at the foot of the cross, not knowing what to do.
 They were confused and scared.
 Jesus came to an end they did not expect.

 At this time stepped in Nicodemus and his good friend and fellow Christian Joseph of Arimathea.
 Both were very wealthy and influential Pharisees, members of the Sanhedrin.
-For three years they had secretly been followers of Christ.
+For three years they secretly had been followers of Christ.
 They had used their influence to protect Jesus from the plotting of rebellious priests.
 But the other priests finally saw through their allegiance to Christ.
 They held a secret meeting without them and plotted to kill Jesus.

-After Nicodemus nightly visit with Jesus, he had studied more deeply into the prophecies of the Messiah, and understood Jesus mission better than the disciples.
+After Nicodemus' nightly visit with Jesus, he had studied more deeply into the prophecies of the Messiah, and understood Jesus' mission better than the disciples.
 Nicodemus saw his Redeemer and Savior hanging on the cross.
 He and Joseph of Arimathea determined to give their Redeemer an honorable burial.

 Joseph went to Pilate and used his influence to convince Pilate that Jesus was already dead, which was unusual.
 It usually took three days for a criminal to die on the cross.
 Jesus had died of a broken heart.
 But Joseph received permission to take Jesus body.
 Nicodemus came with expensive embalming spices fit for a king.
 Jesus disciples were very surprised to see these influencial wealthy men arrive to give their Master an honorable burial.
 The disciples had no idea that such men called Jesus their Master.